 Oncolink's ASTRO Coverage made possible by an unrestricted Educational Grant from Siemens Medical Solutions.

-Dec 19, 2014 - A three week course of radiation treatment may be as effective as six weeks or more in patients with early-stage breast cancer, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
+Jan 27, 2015 - A three week course of radiation treatment may be as effective as six weeks or more in patients with early-stage breast cancer, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
 1 to 5 in Chicago.
 In a related study presented at the meeting, adding radiation to the internal mammary lymph nodes does not improve survival in patients with early-stage breast cancer.

 Frequently Asked Questions